86 billion dollars.

 The active ingredients in Turmeric seek and destroy free radicals that cause pain and swelling and of course – Inflammation.

-How to do it: The simplest way to add it to your diet is to spice your food with Turmeric powder, or make yourself a pain-rellieving Turmeric tea.
+👉 How to use – the simplest way to add it to your diet is to spice your food with Turmeric powder, or make yourself a pain-rellieving Turmeric tea.

 6. Lower Back Pain Creams